jonatw/apple-store-scrape/README.md

 This project includes a GitHub Actions workflow that automatically:

 1. Runs the scrapers daily to fetch the latest Apple product prices
+2. Fetches the latest USD/TWD exchange rate
-2. Converts the data to JSON format
+3. Converts the data to JSON format
-3. Builds the web interface
+4. Builds the web interface
-4. Deploys to GitHub Pages
+5. Deploys to GitHub Pages

 You can also manually trigger the workflow from the Actions tab in your GitHub repository.